Juniper/contrail-specs/R1910/telemetry_feature_blueprint.md

 # 5. UI changes / User workflow impact

+The UI workflow differs in few respects for in-band and out-of-band provisioning.

+We can broadly classify these into 3 steps:
+1. Appformix provisioning workflow
+2. Fabric level Sflow/ Telemetry configuration and Telemetry attachment
+3. Configuring Appformix collectors from Contrail

+### 1. Appformix Provisioning Workflow

+This varies a bit for in-band and out-of-band collector provisioning as detailed below.

 #### - Enable flow collector provisioning wizard
 By default, flow collector provisioning is disabled in provisioning wizard.
 Login to `contrail_command` container.
 The feature list is defined in `/usr/share/contrail/public/feature-list.json`.
 Set `cluster_user.xflow` to `true` to enable flow collector provisioning.

+#### - In-Band Provisioning Workflow
+The following inputs need to be provided for in-band collector provisioning during cluster bring up:
+a.
+CIDR: This is the telemetry subnet for the telemetry infra network.
+b.
+Vlan-Id: To be used for the telemetry infra network.
+This will enable access to the tor switches on the telemetry subnet.
+c.
+Management Virtual IP Address: This is for contrail to connect to the api running on the xflow node.
+d.
+Show Advanced Options: User needs to choose specific options from this tab for in-band.
+   - In-Band Virtual IP Address: This is usually defaulted to the third IP address from the CIDR (telemetry subnet).
+However, the user can choose to edit this as necessary.
+This is used for the TOR switches in the telemetry subnet.
+e.
+Available Servers: Choose the server where xflow collectors will be served
+   - In-band Interface: interface name on the server chosen above.

+#### - Out-Of-Band Provisioning Workflow
+CEM will use the fabric subnet to configure telemetry subnets in this case.
+The following inputs need to be provided for out-of-band collector provisioning during cluster bring up:
+a.
+Virtual IP Address: This translates to IP address of the load balancer node for xflow collectors
+b.
+Available Servers: Choose the server where xflow collectors will be served

+### 2. Fabric level Sflow/ Telemetry configuration and Telemetry attachment to
+physical router

+This step is common for both modes of collector provisioning - in-band and OOB.

 #### - Select Telemetry Profiles from Fabrics (under Infrastructure)
 User selects the 'Telemetry Profiles' option under the fabric option